Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 COMMUNITY EXPOSURE TOURS

 As an exclusive feature, our AAP gives opportunities for students to participate in ~3 Community Exposure Tours.
 Coordinated and guided by our Organizers, the purpose of our Tours is to expose young Pinxys to the industries, environments, and human issues which surround them in the Silicon Valley.
 Through in-depth conversations with our Tour Hosts, we aim to deepen our students’ awareness and understanding of issues happening in our community.
 We believe that although it’s important to follow global news, that it’s equally valuable to know what’s going on in your own locality.
-Past Community Exposure Tours included: Google & Employee Panel with Googlers, Pie Ranch Farm, and the SOMA Pilipinas Ethno-Tour.
+Past Community Exposure Tours included: Google & Employee Panel with Googlers, Pie Ranch Farm, the SOMA Pilipinas Ethno-Tour, and the Historical Pinoytown Tour in San José.

 img_0028